iamludal/mysql-querybuilder/README.md

 ## ℹ️ Presentation

-This is a PHP query builder for SQL queries.
+This is a PHP query builder for simple SQL queries.

 ## 😃 Emojis legend